cpputest/cpputest/platforms/Eclipse-Cygwin/README.md

  * Click Finish.

 ###Compile and run tests
 Before you can compile CppUTest in Eclipse, you must configure it using Automake.
 Instructions can be found at http://cpputest.github.io/.
 Once you have done this, select a configuration (Libraries, Check, CppUTestTests or CppUTestExtTests) via Project->BuildConfiguration->Set Active>.
-The Check configuration will build the libraries along with all tests and run the tests.
+The 'Check' configuration will build the libraries along with all tests and run the tests.

 ###Working with the C/C++ Unit plugin
 Make sure your unit test executable has been built and exists, e.g. cpputest_build/CppUTestTests.exe.